-The comment period on the requested Department of the Army Permit will close 20 days from the date of this public notice.
+The comment period for the requested Department of Army Permit will close in 20 days from the date of this public notice.
 Written comments, including suggestions for modifications or objections to the proposed work, stating reasons thereof, are being solicited from anyone having interest in this permit request, and must be submitted so as to be received before or by the last day of the comment period.
-Letters and/or comments concerning the subject permit application must reference the Applicant's Name and the Permit Application Number and can be preferably emailed to the Corps of Engineers project manager listed above or forwarded to the Corps of Engineers at the address above, ATTENTION: REGULATORY DIVISION, RGW, Johnny Duplantis.
+Letters and/or comments concerning the subject permit application must reference the Applicant's Name and the Permit Application Number and can be preferably emailed to the Corps of Engineer's project manager listed above or forwarded to the Corps of Engineers at the address above, ATTENTION: REGULATORY DIVISION, RGC, Jeremy Rodriguez.
 Individuals or parties may also request an extension of time in which to comment on the proposed work by mail or preferably by emailing the specified project manager listed above.
 Any request for an extension of time to comment must be specific and substantively supportive of the requested extension and received by this office prior to the end of the initial comment period.
-The Section Chief will review the request and the requestor will be promptly notified of the decision to grant or deny the request.
+The Branch Chief will review the request and the requester will be promptly notified of the decision to grant or deny the request.
 If granted, the time extension will be continuous and inclusive of the initial comment period and will not exceed a total of 30 calendar days.
+This public notice is also available for review online at https://go.usa.gov/xennJ